Considering including some trail running? In this article, we look at why it’s an excellent way to improve your running.

 Trail running can really benefit all runners.
 Whether you race on the road, track, cross-country, or trails, including regular trail running should form a key part of your run training formula.

-From increased strength and stability, improved running efficiency, fewer injuries, improved balance and greater mind body connection – there’s many reasons to hit the trails.
+From increased strength and stability, improved running efficiency, fewer injuries, improved balance and greater mind body connection — there are many reasons to hit the trails.

-In this article, we’ll take a look at the 10 reasons why you should include trail running.
-And then look at some examples of how I use trail running in my own training.
+In this article, we’ll look at the 10 reasons it’s so beneficial.
+And then share some examples of how I use trail running in my training.

 The Benefits of hitting the trails